SimpleMobileTools/Simple-Calendar/README.md

 Contains a monthly view and an event list widget where you can customize the color of the text, as well as the alpha and the color of the background.

 Contains no ads or unnecessary permissions.
-It is fully opensource, provides customizable colors.
+It is fully open-source, provides customizable colors.

 The Storage permission is needed only for exporting or importing events from .ics files.